 Taking care of yourself requires more when you’re raising kids at home.
-However, when you become a mom, you create unattainable self care expectations.
-As you begin taking time for yourself as a mom, you start focusing on your mental health as well.
-This post breaks down why you should give yourself time every day, how to take care of yourself as a mom, and things to think about as you create your mom self care schedule.
+However, when you become a mom, you create unattainable self-care expectations.
+This post breaks down why you should give yourself time every day, how to take care of yourself as a mom, and things to think about as you create your mom self-care schedule.

 Parenting can be exhausting, and when you’re focused on raising kids, you start feeling overwhelmed with time.
 This is why you need to turn inward and find ways to show some self-love.